OpenFusionProject/ofapi/README.md

 \*Auth by refresh token instead of session token

 Technical documentation on each API is WIP and will be on the GitHub wiki.

+## Static Resources
+Static files and directories can be easily served by mapping them to an endpoint in the `statics.csv` file.
+These are accessible from both HTTP and HTTPS.
+Some common mappings are included as defaults.

 ## Authentication
 ofapi uses capability-based [JSON Web Tokens ("jwt")](https://jwt.io/) for authentication.